qcoumes/wimsapi/docs/class.md

 c.save()
 ```

-If the **Class** has been instatiated through its constructor, and not with
+If the **Class** has been instantiated through its constructor, and not with
 `Class.get()` method, and has not been saved yet, you will need to provide
 the server's url, ident, and passwd (see [configuration](index.md#configuration)) :